 After flying to Changsha, China on China’s only 5 star airline, I was worried that my air miles would not post to my Alaska Airlines Mileageplan account correctly.
 I had booked a roundtrip business class ticket on Hainan Airlines and this was my first experience crediting Hainan miles to Alaska Airline since the two airlines expanded their interline agreement to a mutual frequent flyer agreement in August 2015.
-When Alaska Air and Hainan Airlines expanded their agreement, Alaska Air opened up the ability of Mileageplan members to earn thousands of miles.
+When Alaska Airlines and Hainan Airlines expanded their agreement, Alaska Airlines opened up the ability of Mileageplan members to earn thousands of miles.

 Earning on Hainan Airlines